Finding Makeup Information from the 1920s

 Finding printed information, tips, and colors for makeup that originates from the Jazz Age of the 1920s is very difficult, for any skin tone.
-During that time period there was a huge struggle happening between the older generation that generally controlled the press and young women who wanted to wear makeup, lots and lots of makeup.
-Also, a significant part of the press was still controlled and written by men who really did not care about offering ladies makeup advice and also saw makeup as part of the downfall of conservative culture.
+During that time period, a huge struggle happened between the older generation that generally controlled the press and young women who wanted to wear makeup, lots and lots of makeup.
+Also, men controlled and wrote a significant part of the press who really did not care about offering ladies makeup advice and also saw makeup as part of the downfall of conservative culture.

-Many magazines and newspapers from the time were taking advertising money from makeup companies and printing their ads, but then articles in these publications stressed natural beauty.
+Many magazines and newspapers from the time printed makeup companies’ ads, but then articles in these publications stressed natural beauty.
 Poise, proper dress, exercise, manicures, hair and skin care, and feminine demeanor were all part of the important beauty regiment.

 So many young girls figured it out on their own, getting their advice from what they saw in the movies, in magazines and on their favorite stage performers.

-But very little media was actually produced in color.
+But very little media actually was produced in color.
 Movies and magazines were mostly black and white.
-Covers of mainstream magazines were often printed in color, but those magazines never put women of color on the covers.
+Covers of mainstream magazines were often printed in color, but those magazines rarely put women of color on the covers.

-So the girl with darker skin could find ideas for style in these magazines as well as African-American magazines and newspapers, but not color ideas usually.
+So the girl with darker skin could find ideas for style in magazines as well as African American magazines and newspapers, but not color ideas usually.

 But we can still piece together color advice using what was written in various publications.
-A lot of makeup color suggestions were based on eye color and hair color as a determining factor for color advice.
+Advice used eye color and hair color as a determining factor for color advice.
 I haven’t seen any mention in the 1920s that lady A with skin tone B should wear eyeshadow C. Skin tone did, however determine lipstick color in the 1920s.